elkut/elkut/README.md

 # 💫 About Me:
-I'm Alkut Askar, and I'm currently studying Computer Programming at Fanshawe College.
-I'm interestd in .Net development, Front-end and Back-end developmet.<br>I'm open to collaborations and job opportunities.
+I'm Alkut Askar, I'm open to collaborations and job opportunities.
 Feel free to reach out if you have an interesting project or an exciting role!

 ## 🌐 Socials: